SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/adafruit_touchscreen_tsc2007/README.md

 ### Create a project based on an example project ###

 1. From the Launcher Home, add the BRD2703A to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
-Find the example project with filter **tsc2007**.
+Find the example project filtering by **tsc2007**.

 2. Click **Create** button on the **Third Party Hardware Drivers - TSC2007 - Resistive Touch Screen Controller (Adafruit)** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
     ![create_example](image/create_example.png)